Brainstorm Multiple Solutions

 - Sketching and doodling

-Why Create Alternatives?
+Why Create Multiple Solutions?

 When solving a design problem, there are always many possible good solutions.
 If you focus on just one before looking at the alternatives, it is almost certain that you are overlooking a better solution.
 Good designers try to generate as many possible solutions as they can before choosing one that they feel is the best.
 Even "wild and crazy" design ideas that you end up rejecting might have some pieces that can make other designs better.